mhavey/marklogic/uml2es/examples/movietalk/README.md

 ![MovieTalk](../umlModels/MovieTalk.png)

 The Eclipse project for Papyrus is in data/MovieTalkPapyrus.
+If you would like to view/edit it in Eclipse, import both this project and the profile Eclipse project at (../umlProfile/eclipse/MLProfileProject)[../umlProfile/eclipse/MLProfileProject].

 ## How to run: